peterderivaz/pymeta3/README.txt

 Some useful syntax updates were made by Waldemar Kornewald.
 (Called PyMeta2)

 This version contains some additional minor changes that I find useful:
 1) Instead of writing
         token("(")
     you can write
         #(

 2) You can also add comments in Python style via
         # This is a comment

+3) You can match a given number of repetitions of a pattern, e.g. expr{4}
+   This is especially useful when parsing binary formats where the number of entries in a list is given as part of the stream, e.g.
+        num:x expr{x}

 How It Works